-Objective Policy Aim/Target Indicator SO1) Promoting Walthamstow's unique retail offer by building on its historic market, high proportion of independent retailers, the large percentage of young population, and cultural diversity of the local community.
-W T C 1 , W T C 3 , Development of approximately 243,000 Sq.m of net retail floorspace within the Majortown centre.
+Objective Policy Aim/Target Indicator Objective SO1) Promoting Walthamstow's unique retail offer by building on its historic market, high proportion of independent retailers, the large percentage of young population, and cultural diversity of the local community.
+Aim/Target Development of approximately 23,000 Sq.m of net retail floorspace within the Major centre.
 Increase in the amount of 'leisure floorspace' within the centre.
-Development of approximatly 7,000 sq.m of net leisure and entertainment floorspace within the AAP area.
 Increase in the amount of restaurant and café use within the centre.
 Within the 'Cultural Quarter', no single retail unit to have a net floor area of 100 sq.m or above.
-Larger retail units (5-400 sq.m and above) in the Eastern End of the High Street.
+Larger retail units (500 sq.m and above) in the Eastern End of the High Street.
 No increase in the number of A5 units or A2 units to be permitted.
-L17 - Uses/vacancy level in designated centres.
+Indicator L17 - Uses/vacancy level in designated centres.
 L18 - Vacancy levels in designated frontages.
 Percentage of retail/non retail uses in designated centres.
 Town centre health checks - footfall/visitor satisfaction surveys.
 No. of sites/town centre schemes implemented.
 Local Indicator - Number of retail units over net 500 sq.m.
 L14 - development over 1000m2 in town centres.
 L17 - uses/ vacancy level in designated centres.
+No more than 30% of non retail uses with the primary shopping frontage.
+No more than 50% of retail uses within the secondary shopping frontage.
+No non retail floorspace within the Selborne Walk shopping frontage.